Working with Streamlit is simple. First you sprinkle a few Streamlit commands

 check a few things:

 - The input parameters that you called the function with

-If this is the first time Streamlit has seen these items, with these exact values, and in this exact combination/order, it runs the function and stores the result in a local cache.
-The next time the function is called, if the values haven’t changed, then Streamlit knows it can skip executing the function altogether.
-Instead, it reads the output from the local cache and passes it on to the caller – like magic.
+If this is the first time Streamlit has seen these four components with these exact values and in this exact combination and order, it runs the function and stores the result in a local cache.
+Then, next time the cached function is called, if none of these components changed, Streamlit will just skip executing the function altogether and, instead, return the output previously stored in the cache.

-Now that you have an idea of what Streamlit is, let’s close the loop and review how it works:
+Now that you know a little more about all the individual pieces, let’s close the loop and review how it works together:

 - Streamlit apps are Python scripts that run from top to bottom